CAST: Component-Aligned 3D Scene Reconstruction from an RGB Image: Physics-Aware Correction

 \subsection{Problem Formulation and Physical Constraints}

 We formulate the physics-aware correction process as an optimization problem, aiming to minimize the total cost that represents pairwise constraints on objects.

-where $N$ is the number of objects, $T_i$ is the rigid transformation (rotation and translation) of the i-th object $\bm{o}_i$. $C$ is the cost function representing the relationship between $\bm{o}_i$ and $\bm{o}_j$.
-Note that the cost function varies depending on the type of relationship.
+where $N$ is the number of objects, $T_i$ is the rigid transformation (rotation and translation) of the i-th object $\bm{o}_i$. $C$ is the cost function representing the relation between $\bm{o}_i$ and $\bm{o}_j$.
+Note that the cost function varies depending on the type of relation.

-Motivated by physical simulation, we categorize the relationships into two types: \emph{contact} and \emph{support}.
-The relationships are identified with the assistance of a VLM, as detailed in Sec.~\ref{sec:scene-relation-graph}.
+Motivated by physical simulation, we categorize the relations into two types: \emph{contact} and \emph{support}.
+The relations are identified with the assistance of a VLM, as detailed in Sec.~\ref{sec:scene-relation-graph}.

 1) \emph{Contact} describes whether two objects $\bm{o}_i$ and $\bm{o}_j$ are in contact.
 Let $D_i(p)$ denote the signed distance function induced by $\bm{o}_i$ at the point $p$, which is used to define the constraint. $D_i(p)=D_j(p)=0$ indicates that $p$ is a contact point of $\bm{o}_i$ and $\bm{o}_j$.
 When $D_i(p)=0$ ($p$ is a surface point of $\bm{o}_i$), $D_j(p)<0$ indicates inter-object penetration, while $D_j(p)>0$ means the objects are separated.
 Thus, the cost function can be defined as: